dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

 This is the most common form of the `x:Static` markup extension.

 The root tag of the XAML example also contains an XML namespace declaration for the .NET `System` namespace.
-This allows the `Label` font size to be set to the static field `Math.PI`.
+This allows the <xref:Microsoft.Maui.Controls.Label> font size to be set to the static field `Math.PI`.
 That results in rather small text, so the `Scale` property is set to `Math.E`:

 ```xaml
 <Label Text="&#x03C0; &#x00D7; E sized text"